catena-labs/ack-lab-sdk/examples/README.md

 ## Thoughts / Questions

-- Do we have a suggested pattern for "burning" a receipt after it has been used?
 - Our PRT endpoint in ACK Lab turns USD into SOL - seems non-obvious to devs